echoNad3/balta_data_architect_task/README.md

   PRODDB --> PBI[Power BI Dataset<br/>Connected to Gold + Aggregations, refreshed via pipeline]
   PBI --> USERS[End Users / Dashboards<br/>Consume trusted production data]
   ```
+This pipeline automates how data models move from development into production.
+Everything lives in Azure Repos — the dbt project, Python checks, and Power BI definitions.

+When I create a branch or pull request, the CI pipeline builds the models in a temporary dev schema and runs dbt tests plus Python data-quality checks.
+That ensures the code works and the data is clean before anyone merges it.

+If the tests pass and we merge to main, the CD pipeline runs, deploying the models to the production database.
+There, we follow a layered approach: Silver tables are cleaned staging,
+Gold are conformed facts and dimensions, and Aggregations are pre-summed for reporting.

+Finally, the pipeline triggers a Power BI dataset refresh so dashboards always show trusted production data.
+End users only ever see the tested, validated version — which makes releases safe, repeatable, and automated.

 ---